daisygao/OnlineJudge/leetcode/README.md

 Search a 2D Matrix II: *greedy trick start from top right

-Search for a Range: recursion or twice binary search
+Search for a Range: * 1) r = nums.size() for loose search 2) cap in the main function instead of the helper function 3) vector const initialization

 Search in Rotated Sorted Array: classic